Geeksltd/MSharp.Docs/Basics/VSIX.md

 ![Image](images/Colorize_SampleCode3.PNG)

 > Note : The background color of M# code editor windows are customized to dark brown in **Dark Theme** and light blue in **Light Theme**.

-## Vs Ext: Geeks.StylishCode

-__Geeks Stylish Code__ has been developed specially to decorate C# source codes with colors and text styles just like CSS rules.
-You can make all class members coloured by decorating them with special Stylish code attributes : _MethodColorAttribute_ and _MemberStyleAttribute_

 ## VS Ext: MSharp.CodePreview